Optical control of an atomic inner-shell x-ray laser: Small-signal gain

-where $A\X{U \to L} = 5.9 \E{12} \U{s^{-1}}$ is the Einstein coefficient for spontaneous emission on the XRL transition, and $g\X{U} = 6$ and $g\X{L} = 1$ are the probabilistic weights of the upper and lower laser levels, respectively, in our case.
-The cross sections in Eq.~(\ref{eq:stimabs}) have been evaluated at the peak of the line, assuming a Lorentzian line shape~\cite{Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09}.

-We generate SASE \xray~FEL pulses with the partial-coherence method~\cite{Pfeifer:PC-10,Jiang:TC-10,Cavaletto:RF-12} with a Gaussian spectrum centered at~$\omega\X{P}$ with FWHM of~$\Delta \omega\X{P} = 0.4 \eV$.
-The \xray~FEL beam is assumed Gaussian with a waist of~$w_0 = 10 \U{\mu m}$~\cite{LCLS:CDR-02,Emma:FL-10}.
+where $A\X{U \to L} = 5.9 \E{12} \U{s^{-1}}$ is the Einstein coefficient for spontaneous emission on the XRL~transition, $c$~is the speed of light in vacuum, and $g\X{U} = 6$ and $g\X{L} = 1$ are the probabilistic weights of the upper and lower lasing levels, respectively, in our case.
+The cross sections in Eq.~(\ref{eq:stimabs}) have been evaluated at the peak of the line, assuming a Lorentzian line shape~\cite{Rohringer:AI-09,Rohringer:ER-10,Rohringer:LA-09,Darvasi:OC-11}.
+The SSG in Fig.~\ref{fig:combined}b is calculated with Eqs.~(\ref{eq:SSG}) and (\ref{eq:stimabs}) for a single atom determining the level populations with rate equations similar to Eqs.~(\ref{eq:groundpop}), (\ref{eq:upperlevel}), and (\ref{eq:lowerlevel}) below, however, without the dependence on the $z$~coordinate and the influence of the XRL~light on the level populations.
+We generate SASE FEL x~rays by the partial-coherence method~\cite{Pfeifer:PC-10,*Jiang:TC-10,*Cavaletto:RF-12} using a Gaussian spectrum centered at~$\omega\X{P}$ with a FWHM of~$\Delta \omega\X{P} = 0.4 \eV$.
+The FEL beam is assumed to be Gaussian with a waist of~$w_0 = 10 \U{\mu m}$~\cite{LCLS:CDR-02,Emma:FL-10}.
 We place the neon atoms in a gas cell around the beam waist with a length of~$L = 5 \U{mm}$.

-In Fig.~\ref{fig:combined}a, we show optical laser pulses ~\footnote{ The beam waist of the optical laser is chosen sufficiently large to ensure a confocal parameter that is larger than~$L$.} at three different positions with respect to a single SASE \xray~FEL pulse; in Fig.~\ref{fig:combined}b we display the SSG for pumping with this SASE pulse with and without optical laser dressing for each of the three positions.
-A pronounced modulation of the SSG occurs only for the dashed, red optical laser pulse.
-The SSG is modified substantially only if the optical laser pulse overlaps with the rising flank of the \xray~FEL pulse.
+In Fig.~\ref{fig:combined}a, we show optical laser pulses ~\footnote{The beam waist of the optical laser is chosen sufficiently large to ensure a confocal parameter~\cite{Diels:UL-06,Milonni:LP-10} that is bigger than the length~$L$ of the gas cell.} at three different positions with respect to a single FEL \xray~pulse; in Fig.~\ref{fig:combined}b, we display the SSG for pumping with this FEL~pulse with and without optical laser dressing for each of the three positions.
+A pronounced modulation of the SSG occurs only for the dashed red optical laser pulse.
+The SSG is modified substantially only if the optical laser pulse overlaps with the rising flank of the FEL pulse.
 Otherwise, the $K$-shell absorption cross section is modified either too early---before the x~rays from the FEL interact with the atoms---or too late, after a substantial fraction of the atoms has already been destroyed, \ie, excited or ionized.